-The following sections give you detailed steps on how to manage the local directory.
+The following sections give you detailed steps on how to manage the directory.

-To add local contacts via the web user interface:
+To add local contacts via web user interface:

-- 1. Click on Directory->Local Directory. - 2.
+- Click on Directory->Local Directory. - 2.
 Click New Contact, and select Local. - 3.
 Enter the desired name in the Name field. - 4.
 Enter the desired number in the Number field. - 5.
-Click Add Number, enter other number of the contact.
+Click Add Number, enter other number of the contact. - 6.
+Select the desired contact bandwidth from the pull-down list of ContactBandwidth.